The Best 12 and 14 Inch Bikes for 3 Year Olds

 FULL REVIEW: Guardian Bikes 14″

-While there are a ton of things to love about Guardian Bikes, the proprietary SureStop braking system is what really sets them apart from the competition.
-SureStop brakes have a single brake lever on the right hand that activates both the rear and front brake!
+While there are a ton of things to love about Guardian Bikes, the proprietary SureStop braking system really makes them unique.
+SureStop brakes have a single brake lever on the right hand that activates both the rear and front brake.

 SureStop not only makes braking faster, but also helps kids internalize proper braking technique from the get-go.
 As kids get older and ride much faster, braking with the front brake only (usually found on the left hand) can cause them to endo (flip over the handlebars).
 SureStop trains kids to rely on their right hand for braking.